Verstappen understands rival Leclerc's emotional outburst - WHIZ News

 “We think we can fight for victories at some point this season,” he said.
 “But I don’t think we’ll ever have the car that’s out-and-out quickest.”

-Ferrari is expected to be fast on the Hungaroring track and Carlos Sainz Jr. led the first practice session ahead of Verstappen, with Leclerc third quickest ahead of McLaren’s Lando Norris in humid conditions.
+Ferrari was expected to be fast on the Hungaroring track and led Friday’s two practice sessions, with Carlos Sainz Jr. fastest in the first and Leclerc in the second.

+The second practice session saw Williams driver Alex Albon spin the car and then slide backward off track after blocking his rear tires.

+McLaren had a good second session with Lando Norris finishing in second place ahead of Sainz; but it wasn’t so smooth for Mercedes.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports